Common Male Misinterpretations of Women

 She's too soft on our sons; they’ll be wimps.

 Parenting styles may be determined as much by temperament or upbringing as by gender.
 However, if a man is complaining of his wife's softness toward their sons, she is likely prioritizing empathy and nurture over mental toughness and tangible effectiveness.
 Both have a place in human development.
 If we’re willing to accept and value our differences, we can accept the value of one another’s parenting style.
 The trick is allowing for those differences within a shared sense of parenting values.
 Like other marital hot spots, couples do well to not let parenting differences divide them, nor let the children pit them against one another by playing them off of one another.
-Children should expect from their parents consistency with individuality.
-Ideally, both parents can embrace empathic encouragement and non-shaming, non-injurious, consistent, logical rewards and consequences.
-Within that, let mom be mom and dad be dad,
+Children should expect from their parents consistent values with nuanced individuality.
+Women are more likely to be cautious, caring comforters.
+Men are more likely to be rough and tumble, consequential coaches, Ideally, both parents can agree to empathic encouragement and non-shaming, non-injurious, consistent, logical rewards and consequences.
+Within these consistencies, let mom be mom and dad be dad,